 Which do you think is worse: Timothy Dalton in 1989 or Roger Moore and his wide lapels and bell-bottoms in 1979?

-The gun club check is a popular pattern for country clothes, such as this sports coat Bond wears in The Living Daylights when visiting the Bladen safe house outside London in Oxfordshire.
-The check is made in an even twill weave, often with a 32-yarn repeat.
-The pattern is based on the black and white shepherd check but made in 3 or 4 colours.
-Bond’s gun club check is in black, brown, blue and green, and the pattern can be see illustrated below.
-The sports coat has a 2-button front, 2-button cuffs, double vents and flapped pockets.
-The shoulders are padded with a roped sleevehead.
+The gun club check is a popular pattern for country clothes, such as on the sports coat that James Bond wears in The Living Daylights when visiting the Bladen safe house outside London in Oxfordshire.
+The check is usually woven in an even twill weave, often with a 32-yarn repeat.
+The pattern is based on the black and white shepherd check but made in three or four colours.
+Bond’s gun club check is in black, brown, blue and green, and the pattern can be seen illustrated below.
+The sports coat has a button two front, two buttons on the cuffs, double vents and flapped pockets.
+The shoulders are padded with roped sleeveheads.
 Dalton leaves the sports coat unbuttoned.

-This sports coat sold at Christie’s in South Kensington on 12 December 2001 for £411, and the maker is identified as Benjamin Simon.
+This sports coat sold at Christie’s in South Kensington on 12 December 2001 for £411, and the brand is identified as Benjamin Simon.

-Timothy Dalton’s first lounge suit of the series is a grey herringbone 3-piece.
-The suit coat has a 2-button front, 3-button cuffs, double vents and flapped pockets.
+Timothy Dalton’s first lounge suit of the series is a black and white herringbone three-piece suit.
+Bond previously wears a two-piece version such a herringbone suit in You Only Live Twice.
+The suit coat has a button two front, three buttons on the cuffs, double vents and flapped pockets.
 The shoulders are heavily padded, straight and extended beyond the natural shoulder with a roped sleevehead.
 The overall cut is relaxed and takes after the popular Armani suits of the day, but the details of the suit are still English.

-The waistcoat has a 6-button front, with the bottom button left undone.
-The trousers are classic cut with double forward pleats.
-Dalton’s shirt is white poplin with a spread collar and barrel cuffs.
+The waistcoat has six buttons down the front, with the bottom button left undone.
+The trousers are classic-cut with double forward pleats.
+Dalton’s shirt is white poplin with a spread collar and button cuffs.
 He ties his solid black repp tie with a four-in-hand knot.
 Dalton’s ties are a little sloppy in that they don’t cover the top of the collar band, but the collar itself has too much tie space, which may also be causing the problem.

-For a drive in the Aston Martin DB5, Bond wears a navy cable knit crew neck jumper in GoldenEye.
+For a drive in the Aston Martin DB5 in GoldenEye, James Bond wears a navy cable knit crew neck jumper.
 Bond wears the jumper with the cuffs turned back, exposing the shirt cuff underneath.
 The shirt is a French blue semi-solid fabric, probably end-on-end.
-The shirt has a moderate spread collar and barrel cuffs with the stitching close to the edge.
-And underneath the collar Bond wears a dark green silk foulard day cravat.
+The shirt has a moderate spread collar and button cuffs with the stitching close to the edge for a modern look.
+Inside the shirt’s collar, Bond wears a dark green silk foulard day cravat.
+A day cravat can be difficult to pull off, but Bond’s is subtle and only peeks out of the shirt’s collar.
+It’s a stylish way to step up a casual outfit.

 The rest of the outfit isn’t seen in the film but can be seen in publicity stills.
-The trousers are light brown cotton moleskin with reverse pleats and plain bottoms, and the shoes are brown Church’s oxford brogues, either the Chetwynd or Burwood model.
+The trousers are light brown moleskin—a heavy, durable cotton that is sheared for a soft pile—with double reverse pleats with a trim, tapered leg and plain hems, and the shoes are brown Church’s oxford brogues, either the Chetwynd or Burwood model.

 In Chapter 3 of Ian Fleming’s Live and Let Die, Bond is forced to Americanize his appearance for undercover work.
 Even though he has to wear some tasteless American clothing he can still wear the dark blue suits he likes so much.